Optimal Entropy Compression and Purification in Quantum Bits: Motivation

 In order to achieve increase in biases beyond the closed-system entropy compression bounds, we need to open the system to a heat-bath which acts as a constant sink of excess entropy by being in contact with some of the qubits involved in the closed system transfer.
 This was first done by Reference~\cite{boykin2002algorithmic} who used the same primitive as Reference~\cite{schulman1999molecular} and converted it to an open system method -- termed heat-bath algorithmic cooling (HBAC) -- to achieve theoretically better cooling with lesser qubits.
-The question of finding the ultimate limit of cooling a single qubit with any such open-system method was then addressed by Reference~\cite{schulman2005physical,schulman2007physical}, who proposed the partner pairing algorithm (PPA) to achieve that bound.
+The question of finding the ultimate limit of cooling a single qubit with any such open-system method was addressed for the first time by Reference~\cite{schulman2005physical,schulman2007physical}, who proposed the partner pairing algorithm (PPA) to achieve that bound.
 The PPA consists of a SORT step for closed-system entropy compression which sorts diagonal elements in a descending order and a RESET step for refreshing the hotter qubits by swapping their biases with a RESET-qubit in contact with the heat-bath.
-The limit was proven to be $ 2^{n-2} \epsilon \leq \epsilon_f \leq 2^{n-1} \epsilon $, where $ \epsilon_f $ is the final bias of the target qubit~\cite{schulman2005physical,schulman2007physical,elias2011semioptimal}.
-Under the approximation that initial biases $ \epsilon \ll 1/2^n $ ($n$ is total number of qubits participating in the SORT step), the limiting bias of a single qubit was found to be $ 2^{n-2} \epsilon $ for the PPA, and the all-bonacci algorithm~\cite{elias2006optimal,elias2011semioptimal}.
+Existence of the limit was proven and it was found to lie in the interval $ 2^{n-2} \epsilon \leq \epsilon_f \leq 2^{n-1} \epsilon $, where $ \epsilon_f $ is the final (limiting) bias of the target qubit~\cite{schulman2005physical,schulman2007physical,elias2011semioptimal}.
+Under the approximation that initial biases $ \epsilon \ll 1/2^n $ ($n$ is total number of qubits participating in the SORT step), the limiting bias of a single qubit was found to be $ 2^{n-2} \epsilon $ for the PPA, and in an independent work, for the all-bonacci algorithm~\cite{elias2006optimal,elias2011semioptimal}.
 The former was proven by Reference~\cite{raeisi2015asymptotic} by arriving at an optimal asymptotic state (OAS) which is invariant under PPA.
 The exact HBAC bound was analytically proven using a PPA steady state analogous to the OAS by Reference~\cite{rodriguez2016achievable} by using $m$ reset qubits instead of 1, which reduces to the aforementioned low $ \epsilon $ limit (after substituting $m=1$).
-However, the exact dynamics of HBAC have been unknown~\cite{elias2006optimal,elias2011heat,raeisi2015asymptotic,raeisi2019novel}: (i) the PPA dynamics have not been discovered and the transformations needed to implement its sort step have proven elusive; (ii) the bonacci series of algorithms do not account for the loss in biases of the $k - 1$ qubits below the $ k^{th} $ qubit when a kB-Comp is applied.
-So, the second purpose of this paper is to present a HBAC method distinct from both, but one which leads to the appropriate exact limits.
+However, the exact dynamics of HBAC which seek to use optimal intra-subspace entropy transfer have been unknown~\cite{elias2006optimal,elias2011semioptimal,raeisi2015asymptotic,raeisi2019novel}: (i) the PPA dynamics have not been discovered and the transformations needed to implement its sort step have proven elusive; (ii) the bonacci series of algorithms do not account for the loss in biases of the $k - 1$ qubits below the $ k^{th} $ qubit when a kB-Comp is applied; (iii) the method which uses the two-sort operator takes a different route and an unconventional refresh step.
+So, the second purpose of this paper is to present a HBAC method distinct from these, but one which efficiently -- in minimum total steps and maximum per step compression -- leads to the appropriate exact limits.
 This method is operationally systematic in that it leads all the qubits within a quantum register to their respective multi-round limits -- something that gives a high degree of control while purifying the register -- by telling us which unitary transformations to do at what stage of the process.
 Furthermore, the explicit nature of the code (algorithm) allows us to consider cases where all qubits could have different initial (or default) biases, for example because the qubits see different local environments or are acted upon by a different number of heat-causing quantum operations.